“In this series I present the Sustainable recipes from the chefs of the Fairmont Hotels in Canada and Internationally”

 Costas Christ, Global Sustainability Strategist, Virtuoso Travel Network and Senior Advisor for Sustainable Tourism, National Geographic Travel

 Luxury hotels are not simply a place to stay.
 These iconic establishments play an important role for locals and visitors to cities around the globe.
 In 2020 this vision has been more true and poignant than ever before.

 We believe it is our privilege to enhance genuine experiences and promote a rich cultural exchange within our communities by ensuring long-term sustainability and stewardship of our planet.

 Fairmont is proud to support and participate in Planet 21, Accor’s environmental and social sustainability program.
 Planet 21 challenges everyone – guests, hotel colleagues, partners, and property developers – to take measurable actions to minimize our hotel’s impact on our planet.
 Programs addressing reforestation, water conservation, energy savings and food waste reduction are an integral part of our hospitality DNA.
 As we look to the future, our hotels pledge to continue promoting long-term sustainability and stewardship in each of our communities.

 78% of luxury travellers consider it important that their hotel has environmentally sustainable practices.
 Having a positive connection to local people and the planet continues to be a priority amongst luxury travellers.
 Being green has evolved from a nicety to a necessity.

 80% of luxury travellers are looking for sustainable tourism experiences and are increasingly motivated to visit hotels that implement good environmental practices in their operations.

 84% of luxury travellers consider it important that the hotel gives recommendations of experiences that contribute in positive ways to the local economy.

-Recipes, and information provided by Sydney Torgov, Chimera Collective.
-Photos: stock and do not represent the actual dish.
+Recipe and information provided by Sydney Torgov, Chimera Collective.
+Stock photo does not represent actual dish.